Blog

 At month three the team starts auditing what the agent has been doing.
 They find the mistake from month two.
 They find three more.
 They turn the agent off because they cannot trust what it has been writing in their name.
 The substrate is fine; the workflow is fine; what broke is the relationship between the team and the system.

-The approval queue prevents this by design.
+The owner checkpoint prevents this by design.
 The team sees every draft before it ships.
 The team catches the price mistake the first time it appears.
 The team teaches the agent (more on that in a moment) what counts as a mistake in their domain.
 The relationship between the team and the system stays intact at month two, at month six, at month eighteen.

 What the operator actually does